|Abssac Newsletter : October 2014|

 3mm diameter miniature lead screw & nut

 Leadscrews under 5mm in diameter can be a challenge to the cold rolled screw forming process, but with nearly 30 years of experience, Abssac successfully met the challenge when asked to supply a new medical application.
 In fact Abssac was able to go further than the customer required by offering a 3mm diameter stainless steel trapezoidal thread form with a 1mm lead holdnig a run lead tolerance of .0.5mm per 300m.
 This saved both cost and space.
-In an effort to reduce operational drag and improve efficiency further, the lead screw was then coated with Teflon to make a very low friction linear assembly.
 The final part measured 30mm in length and is supplied complete with a machined journal for motor formed the basis of the design within an automated micro syringe device.
 Abssac was able to supply the parts on below budget and has also exceeded reliability and performance demands set by the customer.

 We talk the torque